F5Networks/f5-ci-docs/docs/kubernetes/kctlr-ingress.rst

    The |kctlr| creates one (1) BIG-IP virtual server per Ingress resource.
 If the Ingress resource incorporates multiple Services, the |kctlr| creates a pool for each Service.

+   If you set setting :code:`allowHttp` or :code:`sslRedirect` to "True", the Controller creates two (2) virtual servers.

 \

 .. table:: Tasks